 This social context is vitally important when it comes to our interpretation of Romans 12:3.
 If faith is a gift then we can not help but read this verse as if faith were a thing that can have various levels or amounts.
 But clearly, faith isn’t a thing that can be handed out at your local kitchen for the homeless.
 Faith isn’t something that can be stored in bottles and measured.
 Faith is an active relationship of trust and loyalty to someone who has proven himself to be trustworthy and loyal.

 We can begin to uncover what Paul had intended to say by finding out what the original Greek language said.
 The Greek word for “measure” in this verse is metron.
 The NAS New Testament Greek Lexicon defines it as,

 a vessel for receiving and determining the quantity of things, whether dry or liquid

 a graduated staff for measuring, a measuring rod

 A metron isn’t a unit of measurement but the tool that is used to determine the measurement.
 In other words, it helps us determine the standard.
 If something is off the tool gives us the ability to know that something needs adjusting to make it level.
 To every one of us, God has given the perfect standard with which to measure our dependence on Him with.
 We can look and compare ourselves with the standard.

-Paul instructs his audience to not be boastful and proud and to do this he tells them to judge themselves according to the standard of faith.
-So now we can read the verse like so, “For I say, through the grace given unto me, to every man that is among you, not to think of himself more highly than he ought to think; but to think soberly, judging yourselves according to the standard of God’s faith, a faith that He has shown to each one of us.”
+Paul instructs his audience to not be boastful and proud and to do this he tells them to judge themselves according to the standard of faith; so now we can read the verse like so, “For I say, through the grace given unto me, to every man that is among you, not to think of himself more highly than he ought to think; but to think soberly, judging yourselves according to the standard of God’s faithfulness, a faithfulness that He has shown to each one of us.”